-By Deanna Fry, Circle Member
+Guest Post by Deanna Fry, Circle Member & Mentor

 Dappled sunlight dances across the forest floor.
 The lacey shadows of Western Red Cedar boughs play with fern fronds, both blown by the light breeze.
 Silhouettes so similar, so intricate, so exquisite; like fine hand-crocheted doilies.
 The damp coolness close to the earth rises as I choose a spot and kneel to sit down.

 The deep red hue of the cedar roots, strong and protruding from the ground, contrast with the soft, green mosses that abound.
 The soil’s moisture greets my fingers tips as I lower myself to the blanket I have placed here on the earth.
 Inhaling the fragrance and freshness of the rustling forest, I close my eyes to better hear the soft gurgle of the small stream flowing behind me.

 Exhaling, I begin to relax, and receive the infinite ‘Beauty of Creation’ that surrounds me.
 Taking time, I allow the sensations to penetrate deeply through the many layers of myself, right down to my core.
 Welcoming that familiar sense of calm, peace, and oneness that comes in places like this, I give thanks once again for the many Elemental Connections I am experiencing.
 The resonance when life meets life and surrenders into that Unity.
 Yes, this is the perfect spot!